 All employees, regardless of their classification (ie including part time, full time, fixed term and 'casual') but not including the Armed Forces, are entitled to at least:

 - four weeks of paid annual holidays (sometimes referred to as annual leave) after each 12 months of continuous employment for their employer, for rest and recreation.
 (Some employees, who meet specific criteria may agree in their employment agreement to be paid annual holidays on a ‘pay-as-you-go’ basis)

-- 11 public holidays each year, (if they are days they would otherwise work).
+- up to 11 public holidays each year, (if they are days they would otherwise work).
 These are days of national, religious, or cultural significance, and employees should be able to take them as leave, where possible

 - access to sick leave and bereavement leave:

 - after six months of current continuous employment with the same employer, or

 - after working for the employer for six months for an average of 10 hours per week, and at least one hour in every week, or 40 hours in every month.

 Payment for annual holidays is calculated differently from payment for public holidays, alternative holidays, bereavement leave and sick leave.
 Employers must make sure that each holiday and leave type is calculated correctly.
 If you are not sure, contact us.

 If an employee works on a public holiday they must be paid for their hours worked at the rate of at least time and a half.
 If the day is an otherwise working day for them, they will also be entitled to a paid alternative holiday (unless they are employed to work only on public holidays).